Click on a topic below to expand for more information:

-If a retiree is declining coverage for their eligible dependents (including their legal spouse) because they are currently covered by another health insurance plan, the retiree may be able to enroll their eligible dependents for coverage under the MUS Plan in the future, provided the retiree requests such coverage within 63 days after the other coverage ends.
+If a retiree is declining coverage for their eligible dependents because they are currently covered by another health insurance plan, the retiree may be able to enroll their eligible dependents for coverage under the MUS Plan in the future, provided the retiree requests such coverage within 63 days after the other coverage ends.

 An eligible retiree must arrange with their campus Human Resources/Benefits Office to continue coverage as a retiree on a self-pay basis within sixty-three (63) days of retirement.
 All retiree status changes must be reported to the campus Human Resources/Benefits Office to facilitate premium and enrollment adjustments.
 A covered retiree may continue coverage, as well as coverage for their covered legal spouse and/or their covered dependent child(ren), in the MUS Choices Medical Plan, the Select Dental Plan, and/or the Vision Hardware Plan.
 If a retiree does not make a benefit election to continue enrollment in the Medical, Select Dental and/or Vision Hardware Plan when they first retire, the retiree will permanently forfeit eligibility for these coverages.
 The right to continue coverage under the Plan, for Medical, Select Dental, and/or Vision Hardware, is a one‑time opportunity.

-To select MUS Choices benefit options, the retiree must complete and return a Retiree Enrollment Form to the campus Human Resources/Benefits Office to make their benefit elections:
+To select MUS Choices benefit options, the retiree must complete and return a Retiree Enrollment Form to their campus Human Resources/Benefits Office to make their benefit elections:

 - within 63 days of retirement and becoming eligible for retiree benefits.
 If the retiree does not enroll within the 63-day enrollment period, they will permanently forfeit their eligibility for all retiree insurance coverage.